-- Modifications only permitted in the Application Window and in the initial phase of the Customer Engagement Window - Interconnection Customers may propose a POI modification (not modifications to electrical parameters) within 5 Business Days after the NYISO posts the Cluster list in the Customer Engagement Window. - Consequence of such modification during the Customer Engagement Window is a drop in the project's priority within the Cluster.
+- Modifications during Cluster Study Process only permitted in limited instances - Interconnection Customers may propose a POI modification (not modifications to electrical parameters) within 5 Business Days after the NYISO posts the Cluster list in the Customer Engagement Window. - Consequence of such modification during the Customer Engagement Window is a drop in the project's priority within the Cluster. - As with current Class Year process rules, Interconnection Customers cannot make other modifications within Cluster Study Process.
+They can propose such modifications for NYISO materiality review following the Phase 2 decision period at the completion of the Cluster Study Process.